Hyperparticle/one-pixel-attack-keras/README.md

 Just want to read?
 [View the tutorial notebook on GitHub](one-pixel-attack.ipynb).

 To run the code in the tutorial, a dedicated GPU suitable for running with Keras (`tensorflow-gpu`) is recommended.
+Python 3.5+ required.

 1. Install the python packages in requirements.txt if you don't have them already.